Permaculture Teacher Training Online

 Guest Facilitators

-Habiba Youssef Abdel Aal
+Habiba Youssef

-Habiba holds a degree in Economics and Sustainable Development, and has worked in international development focusing on the regenerative and sustainable use of natural resources for income generating activities aimed for the reduction of poverty in rural areas.
+Habiba holds a degree in Economics and Sustainable Development, and has worked in international development, focusing on the regenerative and sustainable use of natural resources for income generating activities aimed at the reduction of poverty in rural areas.
 She is the co-founder of La Bolina, an Andalusia-based association working on land regeneration, capacity and awareness building and socio-economical integration of migrants and refugees.
 Habiba is an expert in agroecology market gardens.

 Yau Fan